conjurer-rich/fast-flow-flywheel/pages/engagements/embedded-flywheel-enablement.md

 ## 📊 What You’ll See Over Time

 - Reduced delivery friction and fewer dropped handoffs
-- Teams making decisions faster—with less escalation
+- Teams making decisions faster,with less escalation
 - Improved clarity of ownership and purpose across services
 - Leaders spending less time firefighting, more time guiding